Martin Braithwaite: International career

 Having already represented several Danish national youth teams, in the summer of 2012, Braithwaite was offered the chance to represent Guyana, being eligible through his Guyanese father.
 He declined the offer and went on to make his senior debut for the Danish national team in June 2013 in a friendly against Georgia, starting the game and playing the first half.
 He remained in the squad for the 2014 World Cup qualification match against Armenia.
 Braithwaite scored his first international goal in his second match in a friendly in August 2013 against Poland.

 In May 2018, he was named in Denmark's final 23-man squad for the 2018 FIFA World Cup in Russia.
 On 16 October that year, he scored in a 2–0 friendly win over Austria, ending a five-year goal drought.

 Braithwaite was part of the Danish squad that reached the semi-finals of UEFA Euro 2020, held in 2021.
 He scored the last goal of their 4–0 last-16 win over Wales in Amsterdam.
 On 7 November 2022, he was selected in the Danish squad for the 2022 FIFA World Cup in Qatar.

 Personal life

-Braithwaite has a Guyanese father and his younger sister Mathilde (born 2002) plays college football for the Hofstra Pride women's soccer team.
+Braithwaite has a Guyanese father and his younger sister Mathilde (born 2002) played college football for the Hofstra Pride women's soccer team.
 His father Keith's birth surname was Brathwaite, the more common spelling in the Caribbean, but it was changed by US authorities to Braithwaite when Keith arrived in the country.

 When Braithwaite was 5 years old he was diagnosed with Legg-Calve-Perthes disease.

 Braithwaite is the nephew and business partner of the Danish-born, American-based, real estate developer Gareth Roger James Smith.
 They co-own real estate in the New York Market and are building a high-rise in Jersey City, New Jersey.

 Braithwaite is married to French entrepreneur, journalist and television personality Anne-Laure Louis Braithwaite.
 They have two sons and a daughter together.
 He is also the stepfather of his wife's two children from a previous relationship.